norc-heal/heal-data-pkg-guide/docs/fit/best-fit-annotation-recs.md

             * Save your Resource Tracker in your ["dsc-pkg" folder](../terms/index.md#dsc-pkg-folder) as "heal-csv-resource-tracker.csv"
         * Add all files already produced by/for your study to your Resource Tracker
             * Use the [Resource Tracker schema](../schemas/md_resource_tracker.md) to understand what each "question"/field in the Resource Tracker means and how to "answer"/complete each "question"/field
-        * As more files are produced by/for your study add them to your Resource Tracker as soon as possible
         * The Resource Tracker will ask you to list [associated files/dependencies](../terms/index.md#associated-filesdependencies) for each study file/resource (i.e. files that are required to interpret, replicate, or use the study file/resource)
     * Start your [Experiment Tracker](../terms/index.md#experiment-tracker)
         * Start your Experiment Tracker by initializing an empty Experiment Tracker file based on the [Experiment Tracker csv template](../csv-templates/heal-csv-experiment-tracker.csv)
             * Save your Experiment Tracker in your ["dsc-pkg" folder](../terms/index.md#dsc-pkg-folder) as "heal-csv-experiment-tracker.csv"
         * Add all experiments or other study activities which have already been designed to your Experiment Tracker
             * Use the [Experiment Tracker schema](../schemas/md_resource_tracker.md) to understand what each "question"/field in the Experiment Tracker means and how to "answer"/complete each "question"/field
-        * As more experiments or other study activities are designed add them to your Experiment Tracker as soon as possible

     <font size="3"> What to do **continuously, as-you-go**</font>